vbaconnet-ledger/developer-portal/_docs/nano-app/introduction.md

 ### Personal Security Devices (Learn - PSDs)

-Ledger personal security devices allows users to store cryptographic secrets and sign transactions securely and conveniently.
+Ledger Personal Security Devices allows users to store cryptographic secrets and sign transactions securely and conveniently.
 It is important to understand how they work before coding a Nano Application.

 [Learn about the personal security devices](../psd-introduction)